Published: Friday 5th January, 2007 | Author: Steven Williamson

-Products: Penumbra Overture: Episode One (PC)
+Tags: Penumbra Overture: Episode One (PC), RPG

 HEXUS: We’ve been doing a bit of research into what exactly Penumbra means and we’ve discovered that it derives from the Latin for ‘almost-shadow’.
 How did you come up with the name and how does it relate, if at all, to the story?